Wrap an agent with firma run

 - Host filesystem outside profile-mounted paths.

-This means an agent under firma run cannot:
+This means an agent under structural firma run cannot:

 - Open a raw TCP socket to anything but the proxy bridge.